Highbury (SA)

 The exceptional employment performance in Highbury places it among Australia's strongest labour markets

-Highbury has an educated workforce with prominent representation in essential services sectors.
-The unemployment rate is 1.4%, showing a 1.4% increase in employment over the past year, according to AreaSearch's aggregation of statistical area data.
-As of September 2025, 4,062 residents are employed while the unemployment rate is 2.5% lower than Greater Adelaide's rate of 3.9%.
+Highbury has a well-educated workforce with essential services sectors well represented.
+The unemployment rate was 1.4% in the past year, with an estimated employment growth of 0.9%.
+As of December 2025, there were 4,028 residents employed, with an unemployment rate of 2.4%, lower than Greater Adelaide's rate of 3.8%.

 Frequently Asked Questions - Employment